Decision making and processing

 decision-making body, and thus where all major decisions regarding

-Before an issue is taken up for decision at the decision
+Before an issue is processed at the decision meeting, it

-Group, and before that usually also in one of the department's
+is addressed by the LCG, and before that usually also in one of the

 preparatory bodies, such as the programme council or a working